-B) Improve Lighting and Sidewalks in the Claflin Lot
+• Improve lighting and sidewalks in the Claflin Lot.
 Improving the lighting would increase the utilization of the back of the lot in the evenings.
 The front of the lot fills up at night, but the back remains empty.
-Poorly lit off-street parking is a major impediment to the success of nighttime businesses in downtowns, especially for female patrons.
+The sidewalk conditions leading to the lot from Concord Avenue are not adequate.
+They are too narrow, uneven, and not ADA compliant.